 - Extent to which the proposal complements the overall educational content of the AES Annual Meeting

-If your proposed symposium or workshop exceeds three hours, please contact Justin Searle at firstname.lastname@example.org or call 312-883-3800, x 116 to discuss your plans and needs.
+If your proposed symposium exceeds three hours, please contact Justin Searle at firstname.lastname@example.org or call 312-883-3800 x116 to discuss your plans and needs.

-* Sponsoring company is responsible for payment of any charges incurred relative to the symposium/workshop inclusive of, but not limited to, audio-visual equipment and service, internet service, recording service, etc. All companies must use the AES-approved audio-visual vendor, IMS Technology Services, for any audiovisual needs.
+The sponsoring company is responsible for payment of any charges incurred relative to the symposium inclusive of, but not limited to, audio-visual equipment and service, internet service, recording service, etc. All companies must use the AES-approved audio-visual vendor, IMS Technology Services, for any audiovisual needs.
 A rough estimate of the cost of recording your symposium is in the range of $29,500.

 Generating an Audience